 So, given that these articles suggest that the TOTAL amount of lead, cadmium and chromium is less than one gram in the whole tire each, AND that those fractions of grams are not generally exposed to being released from the rubber, it seems abundantly clear that these heavy metals do not pose any serious health risk.
 Zinc, although present in much higher amounts, is also highly unlikely to pose any real risk because 1) the zinc is ALSO bound up into the tread and if it leaches or degrades out, it is likely that it will do so at relatively slow rates; 2) the zinc may kill the plants rather than render them poisonous for us and 3) increased intake of zinc by families, up to a point, could potentially have positive health effects.

-In terms of the cocktail of other chemicals that make up a tire, they may be of more concern.
-A brief e-mail conversation that I had with the Dr. Edward Berkalaar at Redeemer University College suggested that some of the hydrocarbons can be taken up by plant roots.
+In terms of the cocktail of other chemicals that make up a tire, they are also a potential concern.
+A brief e-mail conversation that I had with the Dr. Edward Berkalaar at Redeemer University College suggested that some hydrocarbons in tires can be taken up by plant roots.
 On the other hand, a note in the ECHO article cited information demonstrating that potentially toxic hydrocarbons would be a high risk for contamination only at a high pH.
 Ben Fisher does not mention the cut-off pH that the article thought the hydrocarbons would become more active, but "high" in terms of pH would normally start at 8.0 and above.

 Tires on the whole pose serious environmental risks.
 Disposal of them as trash where hundreds and even thousands are dumped in one relatively small area clearly has the potential to cause a serious environmental disaster.
-Grinding the tires up and then exposing them to sun and rain understandably creates conditions for significant heavy metal contamination.
+Grinding the tires up and then exposing them to sun and rain understandably creates conditions for significant heavy metal contamination as the small particles degrade even more.
 There are probably many additional ways to store or recycle tires badly.

-Based on the information currently available, using a tire essentially intact for growing vegetables is not a risky way to make use of a very valuable resource.
+Based on the information currently available, using a tire essentially intact for growing vegetables is not a risky way to use old tires.

-The article from Echo Development Notes proposes some best practices and they are essentially correct.
-Here is my version of those best practices:
+The article from Echo Development Notes proposes some best practices and I believe they are essentially correct.
+Here is my own version of those best practices:

 1) Choose tires that can be turned inside out so that the soil medium is exposed to the tread.
 This is the part of the tire that has been studied the most, so any additional information that comes out will probably be most applicable.
 To test a tire, lean lightly on the top of a tire standing straight up.
 If it bulges in easily, it should turn inside out easily.

-3) Wash the tire before using it to get any accumulated hydrocarbons and carbon black out of it and off the treads.
-A couple of good rains should do the job fine.
+3) Wash the tire before using it to get any accumulated hydrocarbons and carbon black out and off the treads.
+A couple of good rains should also do the job, once the tire is prepared and turned inside out so that the water flows through the tire and does not puddle.

 4) Use a soil mix high in organic matter.
-This is obviously best for the health of the plant, and the carbon will also bind readily with any offensive metals.
+This is obviously best for the health of the plant.
+Also, the carbon will bind readily with any offensive metals.
 If you have the means to measure the pH, make sure it hovers between 6.0 and 6.5.
 This is best for most vegetables and it seems to avoid the extremes that could promote either the leaching of heavy metals or the activation of the hydrocarbons.
-High organic matter will automatically tend to keep the pH within this range.
+High organic matter will tend to keep the pH within this range.

 5) Include biochar in your soil mix.
-Again, we have seen that biochar really works in terms of vegetable production and it increases the binding of the offensive metals.
-Biochar also helps create a sponge texture in the soil mix which will keep your moisture supply more consistent.
+We have seen that biochar helps increase vegetable production AND it also helps bind any offensive metals.
+Biochar also helps create a sponge texture in the soil mix which will keep your moisture supply more consistent and your roots happier and healthier.

 6) Plant anything you want in the tires.
 Ben Fisher notes in the ECHO article that root crops are most likely to pick up heavy metals, fruits such as tomatoes or peppers are the least likely and leaf-producing crops are intermediate.
 But really, we're talking about minuscule amounts of metals spread out over a pretty big space.
 It really is not an issue, especially if you have followed the ideas mentioned above.
 In terms of the zinc, here is an abstract of a study that looked at the sensitivity of four vegetables to zinc concentration: [Zince Sensitivity].
 Let me know in the comments if you find out more.